-Even though some solar cookers and ovens might be considered new-age technology, they may explain how early man roasted and baked food before fire was used.
+Even though some solar cookers and ovens might be considered new-age technology, they may explain how early man roasted and baked food before the fire was used.

 Despite its (probable) early discovery, it wasn’t until 1767 that Horace de Saussure made the concept of ‘solar-baking’ popular with his debut solar oven design.
-More than two centuries later, the world of sun-cooked food has greatly advanced and is still advancing.
+More than two centuries later, the world of sun-cooked food has significantly advanced and is still advancing.

 What is a Solar Cooker?

-Ultimately, the cooker (and its processes) aim to maintain the original nutrients in the food being cooked and reduce the cost of energy as well as reducing air pollution caused by other methods of cooking,
+Ultimately, the cooker (and its processes) aim to maintain the original nutrients in the food being cooked and reduce the cost of energy as well as reduce air pollution caused by other methods of cooking,

 How Does Solar Cooking Work?